AlludedCrabb/sound-tasty/README.md

 I'll be using various cooking and recipe sites to get data about various foods

 ## The Plan
-I'll be building a database of recipe ingredients through webscraping, then I'll build a recommendation system based on the user's current food preferences.
+I'll be building a database of recipe ingredients and cooking styles through webscraping, then I'll build a recommendation system based on the user's current food preferences.

 ## The Preperation
 (I have not yet done any data cleaning or other preperation tasks.
 Stay tuned!)